ReviewMyContract.aiReview My Contract

 Carve-outs are exceptions to the limitation of liability clause — categories of claims or conduct that are excluded from the cap and/or the consequential damages exclusion.
 A well-drafted LOL clause should always include carve-outs for the most serious harms.
 The absence of appropriate carve-outs is itself a red flag.

 IP Indemnification Carve-Out.
 Perhaps the most commercially important carve-out.
-When a vendor delivers software, content, or other creative work that infringes a third party's intellectual property, the client can face massive third-party claims: patent infringement litigation, copyright takedown orders, trade secret misappropriation claims.
-These third-party IP claims often involve damages far exceeding the contract price.
+When a vendor delivers software, content, or other creative work that infringes a third party's intellectual property, the client can face massive third-party claims.
 A vendor who delivers infringing work without a carve-out for IP indemnification can effectively shift the entire third-party IP risk to the client while capping its own exposure at fees paid.
 Every technology and services contract should include an uncapped (or very high-cap) IP indemnification obligation.

 Confidentiality and Data Protection Carve-Out.
 If the vendor mishandles your confidential information or personal data, the downstream costs — regulatory fines, client notification, litigation defense, reputational harm — can be massive relative to contract value.
 A carve-out for data protection and confidentiality breaches is increasingly essential in any contract involving data processing, storage, or transmission.

 Gross Negligence and Willful Misconduct.
 These carve-outs are grounded in a fundamental principle: parties should not be able to contract out of liability for their own intentional wrongdoing or severely negligent conduct.
 Most U.S. courts will not enforce limitation of liability clauses that purport to insulate a party from gross negligence or willful misconduct as a matter of public policy, even without a contractual carve-out.
-However, the definition of "gross negligence" varies by state, and some courts interpret it narrowly.
 Having an explicit contractual carve-out eliminates ambiguity.

-— *Willful misconduct* (also called "intentional misconduct" or "bad faith") refers to conduct the party knew was likely to cause harm or that was done with conscious disregard for the consequences.
-A vendor who knowingly ships defective software, deliberately withholds material defects from disclosure, or intentionally destroys client data should not benefit from a cap.
+— *Willful misconduct* refers to conduct the party knew was likely to cause harm or that was done with conscious disregard for the consequences.

 Bodily Injury and Death.
-In contracts involving any physical performance, services, or goods, the LOL clause should always carve out personal injury and death claims.
-Courts in virtually every jurisdiction refuse to enforce limitations of liability for death or personal injury resulting from negligence as contrary to public policy.
-The contractual carve-out merely makes explicit what the law already requires.
+In contracts involving any physical performance, services, or goods, courts in virtually every jurisdiction refuse to enforce limitations of liability for death or personal injury resulting from negligence as contrary to public policy.
+The contractual carve-out makes explicit what the law already requires.

 Fraud and Fraudulent Misrepresentation.
-A party that fraudulently induces another to enter a contract — by knowingly making material misrepresentations of fact — should not be able to hide behind a contractual limitation of liability.
-Most courts will not enforce LOL clauses to limit damages for fraud, but the contractual carve-out is a best-practice protection.
+Most courts will not enforce LOL clauses to limit damages for fraud.
+The contractual carve-out is a best-practice protection.

 What Good Carve-Out Language Looks Like.
 The clause quoted above is well-structured: it carves out IP indemnification, data protection, gross negligence/willful misconduct, bodily injury, fraud, and any non-excludable liability.
-This is roughly the minimum set of carve-outs that any party should accept.
-Contracts that include only a bare limitation with no carve-outs — especially in transactions involving data processing, professional services, or software — deserve aggressive pushback.
+This is roughly the minimum set of carve-outs that any party should accept in a contract involving professional services or data processing.
+Contracts that include only a bare limitation with no carve-outs deserve aggressive pushback.

 What to Do

-Audit every limitation of liability clause for the presence of these five carve-outs: (1) IP indemnification — uncapped or subject to a significantly higher cap (e.g., 3× contract value); (2) Confidentiality and data protection breaches — particularly for any contract involving personal data subject to GDPR, CCPA, or HIPAA; (3) Gross negligence and willful misconduct — no party should benefit from a liability cap for its own reckless or intentional conduct; (4) Bodily injury and death — required by public policy and essentially always achievable in negotiations; (5) Fraud — ditto.
+Audit every limitation of liability clause for these five carve-outs: (1) IP indemnification — uncapped or subject to a significantly higher cap (e.g., 3× contract value); (2) Confidentiality and data protection breaches — particularly for any contract involving personal data subject to GDPR, CCPA, or HIPAA; (3) Gross negligence and willful misconduct — no party should benefit from a liability cap for reckless or intentional conduct; (4) Bodily injury and death — required by public policy and essentially always achievable; (5) Fraud.
 If any of these carve-outs are missing, propose adding them.
-A vendor who refuses to carve out gross negligence or fraud from its liability cap is communicating something important about how it anticipates operating under the contract.
+A vendor who refuses to carve out fraud from its liability cap is communicating something important.

 07High Importance